Self-isolation for COVID-19

 If you have been in close contact with someone with COVID-19, you do not need to test for COVID-19.

 How to self-isolate

-You should completely avoid contact with other people.
-You should also avoid:
+You should stay at home and completely avoid contact with other people.

 If you have COVID-19 and have scheduled a COVID-19 vaccine or booster appointment, you should postpone this until after you have recovered.
 Check how long you should wait to get your vaccine after getting COVID-19.